Skip to content

 })

-t.Cookie is a special type that is equivalent to t.Object but allow to set cookie specific options.
+t.Cookie is a special type that is equivalent to t.Object but allows to set cookie-specific options.

 typescript